MichielGhesquiere/SleepHabits/README.md

 ## Defaults & assumptions

 - Authentication uses in-memory tokens; a real build would swap in JWT/refresh tokens and persistent storage.
-- Sample Garmin data powers the “connect” and “pull” flows — replace with live Health API / webhooks later.
+- Garmin OAuth/webhooks are implemented; when credentials are absent the app falls back to the bundled sample dataset for local development.
 - Daily aggregates and analytics jobs are placeholders; add proper ETL + model training once real data flows.
 - Notifications, reminders, and HealthKit/Health Connect bridges are not yet implemented.